Dimitris-Kouzapas/javatypestate/demos/inheritance/README.md

 # Mungo inheritance example

-This illustrates several of the features of inheritance that we will need to support in Mungo and the interaction with typestate.
+This illustrates several of the features of inheritance that we will need to support in Mungo, and the potential interaction with typestate.
+The `extends` is currently commented out as it is not yet supported.
+Also, typestate fields must currently must be `private`; these will need to be redeclared as `protected` when this is permitted.
+We will make it an error to access a `protected` field other than from a subclass.

 ## Notes

-* `extends` is currently commented out as not supported
-* Typestate fields currently must be `private`, but will need to be `protected`.
-We will make it an error to access a `protected' field other than from a subclass.
 * `LoggedFile` extends `File`
-* `LogService` and `FileHandle` are
+* The purpose of `LogService` and `FileHandle` is to serve as the type of fields whose typestate must be checked as part of checking the containing class.
+* `File.open` makes a self call to `read`.
+This will call the _overridden_ version of `read` in `LoggedFile`, which must be taken into account when checking the `logging` typestate field of `LoggedFile`.
+* `LoggedFile.